TheArtilect/portfolioN/README.md

 -Clone the repo: `git clone https://github.com/TheArtilect/u-portfolio.git`

-You can run the app by either opening the `portfolio.html` file with your browser.
+You can run the app by either opening the `index.html` file with your browser.
+Alternatively, you can run the following command in the terminal while in the project folder:
+`python my_projects.py`

 ### What's included